Dynamic-Capital/Dynamic-Capital/docs/quantitative-finance-libraries.md

 - **matrixprofile** – Time series data mining library built on top of the novel Matrix Profile data structure and algorithms.
 - **garchmodels** – A parsnip backend for GARCH models.
+- **prophet** – R interface to the Facebook Prophet forecasting library for seasonality-rich time series.

 ### Calendars